-Spring is here, and that means women everywhere are cleaning out their wardrobes to make room for new recruits.
-There's just something about this time of year that makes it a great time to refresh our routines, get a zillion new hair styles, and of course, clean out the old, outdated, or damaged pieces of clothing from our closet.
+Women everywhere are cleaning out their wardrobes to make room for new recruits.
 One of the questions I get asked the most is how to start becoming more eco-friendly with respect to fashion choices.

 It can seem like daunting task once you start researching the complexities of textile production, fabric treatments and coatings, supply chain transparency, etc. so at this point, usually, most women, we'll call them "Jane," will simply stop reading, and carry on buying their bag fulls of synthetic fast-fashion.
 Don't be like Jane (keep reading).